How the QAnon Crazies Went From Pizza to Butterflies

 “They are not just conspiracy theorists.
 They’re movements, they’re networks, and they span across multiple social media platforms,” Doerer told The Daily Beast.
 “These conspiracy theorists became valuable for the Republican Party because they can spread the Republican Party’s message whatever that might be throughout their networks.
 One only has to look at the cavalcade of conspiracy theorists traveling the country for the ReAwaken America Tour to see how large this network has become.”

 The confluence of events that led to closing the butterfly sanctuary did not begin or end with Lowe’s visit.
-An account in The New York Times describes the escalation and the involvement of familiar figures like ex-Breitbart boss and Trump White House senior advisor Steve Bannon and Former Trump national security advisor Michael Flynn.
+An account in The New York Times describes the escalation and the involvement of familiar figures like ex-Breitbart boss and Trump White House senior adviser Steve Bannon and Former Trump national security adviser Michael Flynn.

 Adam Klein is an associate professor of Communication Studies at Pace University, whose most recent book is Fanaticism, Racism and Rage Online.
 He told The Daily Beast that he listened to Bannon’s podcast the previous week recounting his version of the events at the butterfly center.
 The episode was titled, “Sex Slaves at the Border,” fueling the conspiracy theory swirling around the butterfly center.